WheteThunger/BetterElevators/README.md

 ### Max floor permissions

-Each number in the `MaxFloorsRequiringPermission` configuration option automatically generates a permission of the format `betterelevators.maxfloors.<number>`.
+The following permissions come with this plugin's **default configuration**.
 Granting one to a player allows them to build elevators with at most that many floors.
-Granting multiple of these permissions to a player will cause only the last one to apply (based on the order in the config).

-The following permissions come with this plugin's **default configuration**.
-You can add more max floor presets in the plugin configuration.
 - `betterelevators.maxfloors.10`
 - `betterelevators.maxfloors.15`
 - `betterelevators.maxfloors.20`
 - `betterelevators.maxfloors.100`

+You can add more max floor presets in the plugin configuration (`MaxFloorsRequiringPermission`), and the plugin will automatically generate permissions of the format `betterelevators.maxfloors.<number>` when reloaded.
+If a player has permission to multiple max floor presets, only the last one will apply (based on the order in the config).

 Note: The permission is checked when you try to deploy the elevator, meaning you can build on top of any elevator to your allowed height, even if the original owner did not have permission to build as high as you can.

 ### Speed permissions

 The following permissions come with this plugin's **default configuration**.
-Granting a speed preset to a player alters the speed of elevators they deploy.
+Granting one to a player alters the speed of elevators they deploy.

 - `betterelevators.speed.2x`
 - `betterelevators.speed.4x`